programminghistorian/jekyll/reviewer-guidelines.md

 ## How to submit your review
 We manage all of our peer review comments through GitHub.
-When a new lesson is ready for review, the author (or editor) will make a pull request (a request to pull the new lesson into the _Programming Historian_ repository.)
-GitHub allows anyone to make comments on a pull request--exactly like posting on a message board or social media website.
+When a new lesson is ready for review, editor will provide you with a link where you can read the lesson, and a link to a discussion board where you can submit your constructive feedback.
+This discussion is held on Github, a free social coding environment.
 You will need to sign up for a free GitHub account to post your review.

-The editor who contacted you about the review should have sent you the URL that corresponds with the pull request (ie the page where you will leave your comment).
-You can also find the issue on the [_Programming Historian's_ pull request page](https://github.com/programminghistorian/jekyll/pulls); the link to the pull request will contain the lesson title, so it will be obvious what to click on.
-If you cannot find the pull request for the lesson you're looking for, please contact the editor.
-Once you've found the pull request for the lesson you're reviewing, click on it (be sure you're logged into GitHub), and add your review as a comment at the bottom of the page.
-Then, you're done, and you have our eternal gratitude.
+We encourage discussion to stay on Github but you are free to email the editor privately or to contact one of our ombudspersons (Miriam Posner and Ian Milligan) if you would like a private word.